Thyraz/snips-nlu-injection/README.md

 ## Dependencies
  - `paho` - python MQTT
  - `toml` - library to read the snips configuration file
- - `mpg123` - binary for converting the MP3s Polly responds with, into WAVs which Snips can process.

 ## Installation
 copy _nlu-inject.py_ to _/opt/snips-nlu-inject/_\